 Wheelchair hire and electric scooter hire

 We offer a free wheelchair hire service at both Melbourne and Cranbourne Gardens.
-A $50 deposit is required for hire.

 We are committed to improving accessibility for visitors and welcome all feedback.